Europe tempers power of agency to shut troubled banks

-BRUSSELS (Reuters) - The European Commission will propose on Wednesday creating an agency to salvage or shut failed banks but its power to clean up the euro zone’s financial sector will be tempered by resistance from Berlin.
+BRUSSELS (Reuters) - The European Commission proposed on Wednesday creating an agency to salvage or shut failed banks, but the absence of an immediate backstop fund to pay for a clean-up means it may struggle to do its job.

-Working in tandem with the European Central Bank as supervisor, the new authority will wind down or revamp banks in trouble.
-It completes the second pillar of a ‘banking union’ meant to galvanize the euro zone’s response to the crisis.
+Working in tandem with the European Central Bank as supervisor, the new authority is supposed to wind down or revamp banks in trouble.
+It constitutes the second pillar of a ‘banking union’ meant to galvanize the euro zone’s response to the crisis.

-If agreed by European Union states, the agency will have the means to impose losses on junior creditors of a stricken bank from 2015, officials familiar with the blueprint said.
+If agreed by European Union states, the agency will be set up in 2015 and will eventually have the means to impose losses on creditors of a stricken bank, according to the blueprint.

-The plan foresees tapping banks to build a war chest of up to 70 billion euros ($90 billion) but that is expected to take a decade, leaving the agency dependent on national schemes in the mean time, the officials said.
+Officials say the plan foresees tapping banks to build a war chest of 55 billion to 70 billion euros ($70 billion to $90 billion) but that is expected to take a decade, leaving the agency largely dependent on national schemes in the meantime.

+“We have also seen how the collapse of a major cross-border bank can lead to a complex and confusing situation,” said Michel Barnier, the commissioner in charge of regulation.

+“We need a system which can deliver decisions quickly and efficiently, avoiding doubts on the impact on public finances, and with rules that create certainty in the market.”

-The EU’s executive will not call for giving a backstop role to the euro zone’s rescue fund, the European Stability Mechanism, undermining a central goal of banking union - namely to sever the ‘doom loop’ between bank and state.
+The EU’s executive will also not, however, call for giving a backstop role to the euro zone’s rescue fund, the European Stability Mechanism.

+The lack of initial funds or recourse to the ESM undermines a central goal of banking union - to sever the ‘doom loop’ that forms as banks buy ever more government bonds from their home states.

 Any suggestion of putting such a safety net in place faced stiff resistance from Germany, which feared that it could be left on the hook for problems uncovered in Spain’s banks or elsewhere, when the ECB starts policing the sector next year.